publiccodenet/about/activities/communication/pitching.md

 Are you a lobbying org?
 Are you the same as the FSFE?

 * No. We work with the organizations that have already decided to use open source.
 We're non-partisan and can't lobby, as per our founding principles and non-profit status.
-There are plenty of other organizations (like FSFE) that focus on persuading organizations that haven't decided to use open source to do so.
+* No. There are plenty of other organizations (like FSFE) that focus on persuading organizations that haven't decided to use open source to do so.
+That isn't part of [our mission](https://about.publiccode.net/organization/mission.html).

 Where does your money come from?